-Currently, federal and several states' legislatures are considering additional legislation relating to the regulation of firearms.
-These proposed bills are numerous and extremely varied, but many seek either to restrict or ban the sale and, in some cases, the ownership of various types of firearms.
+Currently, federal and several states' legislatures are considering additional legislation relating to the regulation of firearms, and a number of new laws have been enacted at the federal, state, and local level.
+Enacted legislation and proposed bills are numerous and extremely varied, but many seek to limit magazine capacity, restrict or ban the sale and, in some cases, the ownership of various types of firearms, or ban commonly owned firearms with certain features.
 Other legislation seeks to require new technologies, such as microstamping and so-called "smart gun" technology, which are not proven, reliable or feasible.
-Such legislation became effective in California in 2013, which has limited our ability to sell certain products in California.
-If similar legislation is enacted in other states, or at the Federal level, it could effectively ban or severely limit the sale of affected firearms.
-There also are legislative proposals to limit magazine capacity.